syncfusion-content/asp.netmvc-docs/aspnetmvc/DocIO/FAQ-Section/How-to-modify-the-built-in-styles.md

 ---
 layout: post
-title: How-to-modify-the-built-in-styles
+title: How to modify the built in styles
 description: how to modify the built-in styles?
-platform: universal-classic
+platform: ejmvc
-control: Control Name undefined
+control: DocIO
 documentation: ug
 ---

-### How to modify the built-in styles?
+# How to modify the built-in styles?

 You can use the CreateBuiltinStyle method of the Style class to override the built-in styles.